Digitize and improve your wellsite operations

-TORC is an interactive web based operations management platform that provides a 360-degree view of all well activities with workflow, task assignment, database and reporting functions.
+TORC is an intuitive Web based operations management platform that provides a 360-degree view of your well activities incorporating business & workflow automation, task assignment, monitoring, and reporting functions.
 TORC helps address well integrity, environmental, regulatory and risk management issues for the oil and gas industry.

-Using TORC will improve your wellsite operations by eliminating delays in getting information to those who need it, achieving regulatory compliance, eliminating shortcomings in using spreadsheets and legacy systems, helping meet deadlines and automating many manual tasks.
+TORC’s 10 modules will improve your wellsite operations by ensuring seamless data capture, dataflow, and data accessibility from anywhere.
+TORC helps drive down costs and eliminates delays in getting information to those who need it most, while achieving operational efficiencies and timely regulatory compliance, and reporting.
+TORC reduces manual data entries & tasks, inconsistent data, and expensive delays from the use of spreadsheets, PDF docs, legacy siloes and knowledge retained in individuals’ memory.

-TORC has 10 modules designed to integrate, automate and manage information on well activity and structure the associated data for required AER submissions.
-TORC will help you reduce cost and risks, save time and minimize errors and incidents across the entire well life cycle.

 - Drilling